The Jersey Giant breed is very aptly named.

 Originally, there was little attention paid to the color of the birds, which led to a variety of colors in the feathering.

 However, a breeder by the name of Meloney and a few other breeders were working to make the breed more standardized in color and conformation.
 He began exhibiting them for the public to see and admire.

 His work paid off and within a few short years, the Black Jersey Giant was accepted into the APA in 1922, as a black bird.

 The White Jersey Giant was created from the ‘sports’ of the black Giant.
 Sports are offspring that are a different coloration from the parents.

 These sports were refined and eventually became the White Jersey Giants.
 They were recognized as a breed in 1947.

-In 2001, the Jersey Giant breed was listed as a ‘critically endangered’ breed by the Livestock Conservancy – now in 2017 it has been moved to the ‘watch’ list.
+In 2001, they were listed as a ‘critically endangered’ breed by the Livestock Conservancy – now in 2017 it has been moved to the ‘watch’ list.

 It is yet another fine breed that has been almost forgotten after the advent of the faster growing ‘industrial bird’.